-(This story is based mostly on memory; even the black-and-white photos are not from Richwood.
+(This story is based mostly on memory; even some of the photos are not from Richwood.
 Please forgive any errors of fact.)

 Eleven years before I was born, my father saw the USA in his Chevrolet.

 Vernon Thomas graduated from business school in 1929 and became the bookkeeper at Short Shoemaker's Chevrolet dealership in the town of Falmouth, Kentucky, about 35 miles south of Cincinnati in racehorse country.

 Nowadays, those of us who travel on airplanes or tall elevators have learned that when our surroundings get quieter, we should swallow and clear our ears.
 But this was 1936.

 Six years after I was born, cars of that era came back into our lives in the form of hot rods.